Cadify Substore System

 One Store represents one Cadify Client and one Vendor.

-A Site can contain multiple Stores, each with its own Dropbox App Folder.
+A Site can contain multiple Stores, each with its own Cadify Cloud workspace.

 3. Client Onboarding Process (High-Level)